Malekith894/Tracking-human-hand-and-pose-using-opencv/README.md

-# Tracking-human-hand-and-pose-using-opencv
+# Counting the fingers
-This project includes hand tracking
+This project counts the number of fingers shown on the webcam.
+However, only one right hand leads to accurate results.